 Modern employees want opportunities to switch careers and expand their horizons, and this is where skills-based methods come in.

-In our own research, over 50% of respondents said they’d switched to an entirely different department or field over the last year.
-Of those who changed careers, 38% were able to change careers by taking skills-based tests and 53% by answering skills-based interview questions.
+In our own research, over 46% of respondents said they’d switched to an entirely different department or field over the last year, and 81% said they've gained access to new opportunities because of skills-based hiring.

 Assessing employees’ skills and abilities can give you a better sense of which other roles they’re skilled for or have the aptitude to learn effectively.
 In doing this, you can provide them with internal growth and mobility opportunities so they don’t need to go elsewhere for a fulfilling career.